SupremeTechnopriest/react-idle-timer/README.md

 ## Latest News

+#### Version `4.6.0` adds cross tab support:
+☝️ Added robust cross tab support with configurable modes and messaging strategies.
+See the [documentation](https://github.com/SupremeTechnopriest/react-idle-timer#cross-tab) and [examples](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples) for capabilities and usage.

+✌️ Added a `startManually` configuration option if you want to be able to decide when to start the timer and activity detection.
+An alias to `reset()` called `start()` is also exposed to keep implementations more semantic.

+> This release also includes updates to the test suite and various bug fixes.
+See the [CHANGELOG](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/CHANGELOG.md) for a complete list of updates in this version.

 #### Version `4.5.0` adds user idle time tracking:

 ☝️ Added `getTotalIdleTime()` and `getLastIdleTime()` methods to track user idle timings.